dnnsharp/excel/en/serialize_to_excel_from_entity_list.md

 **Handle duplicates** - you can choose how to handle when you already have a file with the same name.
 (Optional, default value is "Rename")

 **File password** - will add a password to the whole file, this way other users will not be able to see the content of the file.
+(Optional)

 **Worksheet password** - will add a password to the excel worksheet, now users are able to see the content of the file but are not able to edit it.
+(Optional)

 **Folder** - select the destination where the file will be stored.